schmir/bbfreeze/README.txt

 bbfreeze contains a modified copy of modulegraph, which is distributed under the MIT license and is copyrighted by Bop Ippolito.

+bbfreeze contains a modified copy of getpath.c from the python distribution, which is distributed under the python software foundation license version 2 and copyrighted by the python software foundation.

 The remaining part is distributed under the zlib/libpng license:

-Copyright (c) 2007 brainbot technologies AG
+Copyright (c) 2007, 2008 brainbot technologies AG

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages